 What is an arboretum?

 An arboretum is a garden of trees, a place where trees and shrubs are grown for display and study.
-The Landis Arboretum has more than 200 acres of natural beauty, with old growth forests; collections of oaks, rhododendrons, crabapples, and native plants; perennial gardens; trails, ponds, and vistas; and MORE!
+The Landis Arboretum has more than 200 acres of natural beauty, with old growth forests; collections of oaks, rhododendrons, crabapples, and native plants; perennial gardens; trails, ponds, and vistas; a collection of statuary; and MORE!

 Where is the Landis Arboretum?